illogicWorks/sisaj/README.md

 You can also usage the assembler as an API.

-Note that the only classes that are actually considered API are `altrisi.sisaassembler.Assembler` and `altrisi.sisaassembler.AssembleException`, the rest are considered implementation and may change at any time.

 The main API entrypoint is the `Assembler` class.
 The constructor argument is where you want it to write the produced assembly to.
 You can instantiate by passing it either a `Path` or an `OutputStream`.
 Passing it a `Path` will make it write to the file it points to, creating it if it doesn't exist or truncating it if it does.